w81015/Google-Map-Review-Analytics/README.md

 # Google Maps Restaurant Review Analysis System

-📈 A web application built with Streamlit to help users analyze restaurant reviews on Google Maps through sentiment and topic classification.
+📈 A web application built with Streamlit to help users analyze the sentiment and topics of Google Map restaurant reviews.

 ---

 ## 🔧 Features

-This system offers the following analysis modules:
+Page Overview:

 - **Home**: Overview and instructions
 - **Review Input**: Upload restaurant review data for processing